 - On the 4th floor turn right towards a room with a C on it and a sign that says Welcome To The Visa Division.
 Hand in your completed application and passport to the person sitting at the desk right after you enter this area.
 They will hand you a number token and ask you to sit in Wing C nearby and wait for that number to be called.

 - Take a seat at Wing C and keep an eye out at the screen for your number to be shown.
 At the bottom of the screen are the numbers that are due to be called so you can see how far back in line you are.

-- Once your number is called, hand over your token to the clerk behind this desk who will scan it and then tell you to proceed to Area B. Which is located in another area, head outside the doors and walk straight along the hallway to a door labeled B called Visa Application Acceptance Unit and walk in.
+- Once your number is called, hand over your token to the clerk behind this desk who will scan it and then tell you to proceed to Area B. Which is located in another area, head outside the doors and walk straight along the hallway to a door labelled B called Visa Application Acceptance Unit and walk-in.

 - Go into the office and hand over your documents and passport to the visa officer who will inspect them.